Polyteam Semantics: Polyteam semantics for complex formulae

 stores information about patient cases and their related laboratory tests.
 In order to maintain consistency of the stored data, database management systems support the use of integrity constraints that are based on functional and inclusion dependencies.
 For instance, on relation schema $\textsc{Patient}$ the key $\texttt{patient\_id}$ (i.e. the dependence atom $\dep{\texttt{patient\_id,patient\_name}}$) ensures that no patient id can refer to two different patient names.
 On $\textsc{Case}$ the foreign key $\texttt{patient\_id}$ referring to $\texttt{patient\_id}$ on $\textsc{Patient}$ (i.e. the inclusion atom $\textsc{Case}[\texttt{patient\_id}]\sub \textsc{Patient}[\texttt{patient\_id}]$) enforces that patient ids on $\textsc{Case}$ refer to real patients.
 The introduction of poly-dependence logics opens up possibilities for more expressive data constraints.
 The poly-inclusion formula

 ensures that a diagnosis may be confirmed only if it has been affirmed by two different appropriate tests.
 The poly-exclusion formula

 makes sure that a diagnosis may obtain a negative confirmation only if it has no positive indication by any suitable test.
 Note that both formulae employ local disjunction and quantified variables that refer to $\textsc{Case}$.
 Interestingly, the illustrated expressive gain is still computationally feasible as both $\phi_0$ and $\phi_1$ can be enforced in polynomial time.
-For $\phi_0$ note that the data complexity of inclusion logic is in $\PTIME$ \cite{gh13}; for $\phi_1$ observe that satisfaction of a formula of the form $\exc{\tuple x^1}{\tuple y^2}\vee_1 \exc{\tuple x^1}{\tuple z^3}$ can be decided in $\PTIME$ as well.
+For $\phi_0$ note that the data complexity of poly-inclusion logic is in $\PTIME$ because this logic can be translated to fixed-point logic (see Theorem \ref{thm:gfp}).
+For $\phi_1$ observe that satisfaction of a formula of the form $\exc{\tuple x^1}{\tuple y^2}\vee^1 \exc{\tuple x^1}{\tuple z^3}$ can be decided in $\PTIME$ as well.

 \end{example}